mahmutelmas06/beverage/README.md

 Coconut Milk

 -- Dependecies

-No external depentecies.Just the ones comes with default game engine Default
+No external depentecies are needed, just the ones comes with default game engine:
+- Default
-Vessels
+- Vessels

--- Hot drinks has steam animation
+-- Hot drinks have a steam animation effect

--- Drinks has support from theese mods farming, farming_plus, mobs, animals_modpack, foodblock moretrees, biomelib, mtfoods, foods, ethereal, flowers bushes, food_sweet, kpgmobs, fruit, jkanimals, ironapple
+-- Beverages has support for these mods: farming, farming_plus, mobs, animals_modpack, foodblock moretrees, biomelib, mtfoods, foods, ethereal, flowers bushes, food_sweet, kpgmobs, fruit, jkanimals, ironapple

-You can add your own drinks by using that template
+You can add your own drinks by using the following template:

     register_beverage({
                    name = name of your drink,